 False Allegations of Wrongful Conduct

-An individual who files a report or provides evidence that he or she knows to be false, or that he or she files or provides without a reasonable belief in the truth or accuracy of such information,will not be protected by this policy and may be subject to corrective action, up to and including termination.
+An individual who files a report or provides evidence that the individual knows to be false, or that the individual files or provides without a reasonable belief in the truth or accuracy of such information, will not be protected by this policy and may be subject to corrective action, up to and including termination.

 UtahUtah Division of Consumer Protection

 160 East 300 South

 Fresno Pacific University is registered with the Maryland Higher Education Commission to offer online education.
 Students that are residents of Maryland should direct complaints first with their professor, Program Director or School Dean.
 For more information, please view The Student Complaint Process for Maryland Residents.